satyagraha/gfm_viewer/README.md

 * _CSS URL 1-3_: an alternate CSS presentation to the default may be provided
 * _JS URL 1-3_: an alternate JS implementation to the default may be provided
 * _Use Eclipse Console_: shows debugging output in Console view
+* _Always generate HTML_ : by default the formatted HTML files are not regenerated if they are newer than the markdown file; select this option to force this to happen

 Regarding the temporary formatted HTML files, when stored in the original markdown file directory note: